ccqgithub/koa-filestore/README.md

 ## Not suggested to use for:

-- The amount of your site's users is very large.
+- The amount of your site's users is very large(you need use other stores like `koa-redis`...).
 - No sensitive session contents that can not store in cookie.

 ## requirement